JevenDev/Where-Winds-Blow/DATAPACKS.md

 Foliage sway selection is client-resource driven rather than datapack driven so it also works when the mod is installed client-side on an unmodded server.
 See [FOLIAGE_PROFILES.md](FOLIAGE_PROFILES.md) for block IDs, block tags, motion types, interaction settings, and opt-outs.

-`Where Winds Blow` exposes biome-specific grass placement through datapack JSON, so pack creators can control where each grass family spawns without editing code.
+`Where Winds Blow` exposes biome-specific grass placement through datapack JSON, so pack creators can control where each grass family spawns.

-## Canonical biome tags
+## Biome tags

-These are the tags pack creators should target going forward:
+These are the tags you should target going forward:

 - `#where_winds_blow:has_dense_short_grass`
 - `#where_winds_blow:has_medium_short_grass`